GeorgioIO/Sql_northwind_data_analysis_project/README.md

 # Tools I Used

-For my deep dive into the northwind database , i harnessed the power of several key tools :
+For my deep dive into the **Northwind** database , i harnessed the power of several key tools :

 - **SQL:** The backbone of my analysis, allowing me to query the database.
 - **PostgreSQL:** The chosen database management system.